ihr-it-projekt/DayZModsInfo/TBSecondHandMarket/Configs/GlobalStallConfig.md

   "sellTaxInPercentageOrder": 0,
   // How much tax a player has to pay when he has created an order and a player has it sold to him, min = 0 max = 100 if an item was sold for 100, the player has to pay 10 if the value is 10
   "sellTaxInPercentageOffer": 0,
+  // If a player updates a order, the lifetime will be reseted "resetLifetimeOfOrderAfterUpdate": 1,
+  // The Player can reste the liftime of order manually "canResetLifetimeOfOrder": 1,
+  // The Player can reste the liftime of offer manually "canResetLifetimeOfOffer": 1
 }
 ```